jorgebucaran/hyperapp/docs/README.md

 The view describes your user interface as a function of the [state](#state).
 Bind user events and [actions](#actions) together to create interactive applications.
 The view function is called every time we need to re-render the application due to state changes.

+The `h()` function returns a virtual node, an object that describes a DOM tree.
+Hyperapp consumes this object to update the DOM.

 Popular alternatives to the built-in `h()` function include [JSX](https://facebook.github.io/jsx/), [Hyperx](https://github.com/choojs/hyperx), [t7](https://github.com/trueadm/t7) and [@hyperapp/html](https://github.com/hyperapp/html).